HotCakeX/Harden-Windows-Security/README.md

 - The script asks for confirmation, in the PowerShell console, before running each hardening category and some sub-categories, so you can selectively run (or don't run) each of them.

-- Applying this script makes your PC compliant with Microsoft Security Baselines and Secured-core PC specifications (providing that you use modern hardware that supports the latest Windows security features). - [See what makes a Secured-core PC](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure#what-makes-a-secured-core-pc). - <a href="#Device-Guard">Check Device Guard category for more details.</a>
+- Applying this script makes your PC compliant with Microsoft Security Baselines and Secured-core PC specifications (providing that you use modern hardware that supports the latest Windows security features) - [See what makes a Secured-core PC](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure#what-makes-a-secured-core-pc) - <a href="#Device-Guard">Check Device Guard category for more details.</a>
   - [Secured-core](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure) – recommended for the most sensitive systems and industries like financial, healthcare, and government agencies.
 Builds on the previous layers and leverages advanced processor capabilities to provide protection from firmware attacks.

 - There are 4 items tagged with __#TopSecurity__ that can cause some inconvenience.
 When you run this script, you will have an option to enable them if you want to.
 Press `Control + F` and search for `#TopSecurity` on this page to find those security measures.